 The crime rate has decreased over the past decade in Idaho, going from 2,615 crimes in 2006 to 2,599 by 15% lower than it was back in 2006.
 The largest percentage of violent crimes falls into the Aggravated Assault category, with Revised Rape being the least popular crime in the state.

-Idaho police officials are called peace officers, and they can arrest someone without a warrant when a crime is committed in their presence.
+Police officials are called peace officers, and they can arrest someone without a warrant when a crime is committed in their presence.
 When someone has committed a felony but not in their presence, they can arrest them then also.
-When a felony is known to have been committed, and an officer believes they have probable cause that someone committed it, they can arrest them without a warrant.
+When a felony is known to have been committed, and an officer believes they have probable cause that someone committed it, they can do an Idaho warrant search and arrest them without a warrant.
 In response to the report that a crime is being committed is another time when a peace officer can arrest someone without a warrant.

 Misdemeanors and felonies will stay on someone’s record for life if they were convicted.
 If however the arrests and charges were dropped or they were found not guilty then they have a chance of getting them expunged.
 They have within one year of the discharge to apply for expungement.

-For the last year tallied, which was 2016, Idaho made 61,850 arrests in the state.
+For the last year tallied, which was 2016,61,850 arrests were made in the state.
 Of that total, 51,768 were adults, and 10,082 were juveniles.
 From the stats, 7,724 were property crimes, and 7,085 were violent offenses.
 Fourteen thousand four hundred thirty-six were crimes against society, and 32,605 were other offenses like peeping toms, DUIs, bad checks, vagrancy, and disorderly conduct.